tuvalutorture/SIMAS/README.md

 #### - quit
 * quits the program

-#### - read
-* read from a file
-* OPERAND 1: path to the file
-* OPERAND 2: name of a variable to store the data of the file in

 #### - set
 * assign a value to a variable.
 * OPERAND 1: the type of value.
 If the operand here is "in", then the value of the user input will be stored at this variable, with `str` type